 Our Values:- All people matter to God We need to grow We need to be in community We need to serve

 Leith Valley is a growing community of people who share a common faith in Jesus Christ.
 We believe that He alone can meet the deepest needs of humanity, and that a dynamic and growing relationship with Him is the most important thing in life.

 Sometimes you just need someone to listen.
 At Leith we have a team of compassionate and caring people who can provide help when most needed.
 As your church family we want to hear from you and see how we can help.
-Contact one of the Pastors.

 Most Recent Blog